Vinay Sheel Oberoi: Early career

 Oberoi taught economics at Ramjas College, Delhi University, before joining the Indian Administrative Service (IAS) in 1979.
 He was one of the youngest officers in his batch.

 Ambassador and Permanent Representative of India to UNESCO

 In 2010, Oberoi was assigned as the Ambassador and Permanent Representative of India to UNESCO.
 He coordinated the G77 and China as Chairperson.

 Secretary to the Government of India

 In 2014, Oberoi returned to New Delhi to serve as Secretary, Women and Child Development from 2014 to 2015.

-Post Retirement
+Post-retirement

 On 21 September 2017, Oberoi was appointed as an Independent Director of the Bharat Petroleum Corporation Limited.

 In April, it was announced that Oberoi would also be the chairperson of the committee formed to examine the process of CBSE class examinations, with a view to prevent leakages.
 In 2018, Oberoi joined Jio Institute as an advisor.
 He was also an advisor to the National Crafts Museum.

 In retirement, he was one of the founding members of the Siang Rush festival.